GoogleChrome/web.dev/src/site/content/en/media/application-basics/index.md

 ## Shaka Packager

-[Shaka Packager](https://github.com/google/shaka-packager) is a free media packaging SDK for creating DASH/HLS packager applications with common encryption support, Widevine digital rights management (DRM) support, live video, and video-on-demand.
+[Shaka Packager](https://github.com/google/shaka-packager) is a free media packaging SDK for creating packager applications for Dynamic Adaptive Streaming over HTTP (DASH) or HTTP Live Streaming (HLS).
+Shaka Packager provides common encryption support, Widevine digital rights management (DRM) support, live video, and video-on-demand for these technologies.
 Don't worry if you don't know what all those words mean.
 You won't need them to understand the rest of this article.

 Despite what it says on the package, this utility is for more than C++ developers.
 You can use it as both a library for building media software and as